andrewmpierce/andrewmpierce.github.io/_posts/wip-2017-06-20-fixing-merge-conflicts.markdown

 Basically Git just needs us to make a commit with the version of code that we want to exist in the master branch that we are merging into.
 Git isn't sure what we want and doesn't want to decide for us.

-Bear in mind that we shouldn't commit the <<<<< or ====== characters that Git adds.
+Bear in mind that we shouldn't commit the <<<<<< or ====== characters that Git adds.
 It will make our code fail to compile, which is exactly why Git adds it.

 Anyway, so we know what we need to do in order to fix the conflict, but what should the code actually look like?
 Nobody told you that they wanted the console.log changed to a console.info.
 This is the really critical part of merging conflicts, making sure that the code you commit is actually the code that should be there.

 So how do figure this out?
-The easiest way is to talk to the person who made the code change thats causing you grief.
+The easiest way is to talk to the person who made the code change thats giving you grief.
 You can do this one of two ways:

 1) Yell across your office or Slack room "Who changed my console.log to a console.info?!?!?!?!?!?".